rebeccali/shrimpy/README.md

 ## The `src/matlab` folder
-An old attempt at matlab simulation.
+An old attempt at MATLAB simulation.
 TODO(Allen): documentation